 where:

-- : expected frequency of the token across all possible segmentations of the training corpus
+- : the expected frequency of this token, computed by summing its contribution across all possible segmentations of all words in the training corpus (weighted by each segmentation's probability)

 To illustrate the EM algorithm's learning process, let's visualize how token probabilities evolve over iterations.
 The algorithm starts with uniform probabilities and gradually learns which subword units are more frequent in the corpus.